Minecraft: Pocket Edition

-Legacy Console Editions
+Bedrock Edition and Console Editions

-An Xbox 360 version of the game, developed by 4J Studios, was released on 9 May 2012.
-On 22 March 2012, it was announced that Minecraft would be the flagship game in a new Xbox Live promotion called Arcade NEXT.
-The game differs from the home computer versions in a number of ways, including a newly designed crafting system, the control interface, in-game tutorials, split-screen multiplayer, and the ability to play with friends via Xbox Live.
-The worlds in the Xbox 360 version are also not "infinite", and are essentially barricaded by invisible walls.
-The Xbox 360 version was originally similar in content to older PC versions, but was gradually updated to bring it closer to the current PC version prior to its discontinuation.
-An Xbox One version featuring larger worlds among other enhancements was released on 5 September 2014.

-Versions of the game for the PlayStation 3 and PlayStation 4 were released on 17 December 2013 and 4 September 2014 respectively.
-The PlayStation 4 version was announced as a launch title, though it was eventually delayed.
-A version for PlayStation Vita was also released in October 2014.
-Like the Xbox versions, the PlayStation versions were developed by 4J Studios.
+The console versions of Minecraft debuted with the Xbox 360 edition, developed by 4J Studios and released on 9 May 2012.
+Announced as part of the Xbox Live Arcade NEXT promotion, this version introduced a redesigned crafting system, a new control interface, in-game tutorials, split-screen multiplayer, and online play via Xbox Live.
+Unlike the PC version, its worlds were finite, bordered by invisible walls.
+Initially, the Xbox 360 version resembled outdated PC versions but received updates to bring it closer to Java Edition before eventually being discontinued.
+The Xbox One version launched on 5 September 2014, featuring larger worlds and support for more players.
+Minecraft expanded to PlayStation platforms with PlayStation 3 and PlayStation 4 editions released on 17 December 2013 and 4 September 2014, respectively.
+Originally planned as a PS4 launch title, it was delayed before its eventual release.
+A PlayStation Vita version followed in October 2014.
+Like the Xbox versions, the PlayStation editions were developed by 4J Studios.

-On 17 December 2015, Minecraft: Wii U Edition was released.
-The Wii U version received a physical release on 17 June 2016 in North America, in Japan on 23 June 2016, and in Europe on 30 June 2016.
-A Nintendo Switch version of the game was released on the Nintendo eShop on 11 May 2017, along with a physical retail version set for a later date.
-During a Nintendo Direct presentation on 13 September 2017, Nintendo announced that Minecraft: New Nintendo 3DS Edition would be available for download immediately after the livestream, and a physical copy available on a later date.
-The game is only compatible with the "New" versions of the 3DS and 2DS systems and does not work with the original 3DS, 3DS XL, or 2DS models.
+Nintendo platforms received Minecraft: Wii U Edition on 17 December 2015, with a physical release in North America on 17 June 2016 and in Europe on 30 June.
+The Nintendo Switch version launched via the eShop on 11 May 2017.
+During a Nintendo Direct presentation on 13 September 2017, Nintendo announced that Minecraft: New Nintendo 3DS Edition, based on the Pocket Edition, would be available for download immediately after the livestream, and a physical copy available on a later date.
+The game is compatible only with the New Nintendo 3DS or New Nintendo 2DS XL systems and does not work with the original 3DS or 2DS systems.